 According to the Governors Highway Safety Assoc., as of March 2013, red light camera technology was permitted by law, state-wide in RI.
 According to the Insurance Institute for Highway Safety, “Red-light cameras are a proven, effective enforcement tool and they're making intersections safer”.

 This technology is operating today at two critical intersections along Rhode Island Rt.
 1, one of which is where Colin Foote was killed.
 Records show that these 2 intersections have the most red light incursions of any other in the state.

 The state of Rhode Island Department of Motor Vehicles has finally implemented a system and infrastructure, as required by law, to identify, track and adjudicate Habitual Offenders where such a system had not been in place before the death of Colin Foote.

-In spite of our accomplishments over the past 8 years, further work needs to be done.
+In spite of our accomplishments over the past 12 years, further work needs to be done.
 Repeat traffic offenders must be prevented from continuing to wreak havoc on the lives of our citizens.
-There has not been a sufficient deterrent in place in the event a totally innocent person's life is taken as a result of a driver who is repeatedly arrested for operating a motor vehicle in a reckless and careless manner which threatens the lives of others.
-A maximum 10 year sentence for killing another human with a car is totally a totally inadequate punishment for the crime.
+There has not been a sufficient legislative deterrent in place when a totally innocent person's life is taken as a result of a driver who is repeatedly arrested for operating a motor vehicle in a reckless and careless manner which threatens the lives of others.
+A maximum 10 year sentence for killing another human with a car is a totally inadequate punishment for the crime.

 We will continue to educate about and advocate for even newer and more innovative intersection and vehicular safety technology.
 There are some very promising technologies under development and implementation by automobile manufacturers.
-To continue this work, we need continued public and private donations and support our efforts.
+In order for us to continue this work, we need continued public and private donations and support of our efforts.

 PLEASE CONSIDER SUPPORTING OUR CAUSE TODAY!